DarshanKasundra12/Summer-Intenship-2025_D23IT188-/README.md

 ---

-## ✨ Achievements & Learnings
+✨ Achievements & Learnings

 Learned how to work with real-world codebases and collaborative workflows.

 Improved understanding of backend development (Node.js, Express.js, MongoDB).

 Gained experience in version control using Git and GitHub.

 Implemented CRUD operations for different modules (Questions, Bets, Promotions, Tickets).

 Learned to design and optimize MongoDB schemas for scalability.

 Improved skills in API development, validation, and error handling.

 Got hands-on practice with Postman for testing and debugging APIs.

-Explored real-time communication using Socket.IO for support ticket system.
+Explored real-time communication using Socket.IO for the support ticket system.

 Worked with cron jobs and automation for SportsDev sports data fetching.

 Learned how to integrate third-party APIs (SportsDev) and store data efficiently.

 Enhanced debugging and problem-solving skills through live project challenges.